 Read other resources:

-How are you going to make money blogging this year?
-Action Items
+How will you make money blogging this year?
+Action items

 What do you think of your blog?
 Are you ready to take action and monetize your blog?

 Your speed of action will be the biggest determining factor in your success.
-Not all the perfect blogging business planning in the world will do shake things up .
+All the perfect blog business plans in the world won't make it happen. shake things up .

-1. If you haven't already, start your blog now
+- If you haven't already done so, launch your blog now!

-2. Decide whether or not you will pursue a longer term route to making money blogging
+- Decide whether or not you will pursue a longer-term path to making money through blogging.

 I highly recommend that you make a list of your personal choices for the best ways to make money blogging, based on time and effort, and visualize them through the lens of activating your own skills and interests.

-Once you have an idea of how long it will take to achieve your preferred path to making money blogging – and an estimate of how much money you could potentially make from that channel – then it's enough. easy to decide what you should focus on.
+Once you have an idea of how long it will take to make your preferred way of making money from blogging a reality - and an estimate of how much money you could potentially make from that channel - then it's fairly easy to decide what you should focus on.

-For many new bloggers, when starting out, it's common to focus on low-effort, half-profit ways to make money blogging in the beginning.
-It's a great way to dip your toes into monetizing your blog, but don't make the common blogging mistake of trying to monetize your content too soon at the expense of not building strong connections with your readers.
-To learn more, check out my guide to how much do bloggers earn?
+For many new bloggers, it's common to focus on low-effort, half-profit ways to make money blogging in the beginning.
+This is a good way to dip your toes into blog monetization, but don't make the common blogging mistake of trying to monetize your content too early at the expense of building strong connections with your readers.
+To learn more, check out my guide on how much do bloggers earn?

-Then, once the first dollar (or $100, $1, and even $000+) hits your account, you'll have a better understanding of the work it takes to make money blogging in your niche. , and what it will take to get to the next level.
+Then, once the first dollar (or $100, $1,000, and even $10,000 and more) hits your account, you'll have a better understanding of the work involved in making money blogging in your niche, and what it will take to move to the next level.